xerk-dot/OncoPath/README.md

+## What is a multi-tenant application?

+Multi-tenant applications serve multiple customers across different subdomains/custom domains with a single unified codebase.

 ## Features

 1. **Multi-tenancy:** Programmatically assign unlimited custom domains, subdomains, and SSL certificates to your users using the [Vercel Domains API](https://vercel.com/docs/rest-api/endpoints#domains)